Amazon (NASDAQ:AMZN) HEFFX Technical Outlook

 Candlesticks

-During the past 10 bars, there have been 4 white candles and 6 black candles for a net of 2 black candles.
+During the past 10 bars, there have been 5 white candles and 5 black candles.
 During the past 50 bars, there have been 23 white candles and 27 black candles for a net of 4 black candles.

-A spinning top occurred (a spinning top is a candle with a small real body).
-Spinning tops identify a session in which there is little price action (as defined by the difference between the open and the close).
-During a rally or near new highs, a spinning top can be a sign that prices are losing momentum and the bulls may be in trouble.
+An engulfing bullish line occurred (where a white candle’s real body completely contains the previous black candle’s real body).
+The engulfing bullish pattern is bullish during a downtrend.
+It then signifies that the momentum may be shifting from the bears to the bulls.

+If the engulfing bullish pattern occurs during an uptrend (which appears to be the case with AMAZON COM), it may be a last engulfing top which indicates a top.
+The test to see if this is the case is if the next candle closes below the top of the current (white) candle’s real body.

 Momentum Indicators